xmtp/docs-xmtp-org/docs/pages/protocol/v3/group-chat.md

 ![XMTP Push Notifications](https://raw.githubusercontent.com/xmtp/docs-xmtp-org/main/docs/pages/img/notif-diagram.png)

 Group chat supports push notifications.
 You can use a Firebase Cloud Messaging Server to serve push notifications with Android, iOS, or web apps.
-For more information, see [Notifications with XMTP](/notifications/build-notifications).
+For more information, see [Build push notifications](/notifications/build-notifications).